- Do you dream of waking up and sipping on some coffee while writing a book you always dreamt of?

 11. Marketing the book

 - If you publish through the publisher your expense is only time invested, rest they will take care.

 - If you ‘self publish’ then you have to bear the expense of marketing and selling.

 - If you market it well, it will do well.
 Books don’t sell on their own unless you are already famous.
 So you have to put in the work to sell your books by doing speaking engagements, Free Seminars, Online marketing, etc.

-Common Myths Stopping People from Publishing Their Book
+“What are the Common Myths Stopping People from Publishing Their Book?”

 - Writers Block: If you have a problem in writing but can speak, then record your ideas and give it to someone who will listen to it and transcribe it.
 You can also use the help of a Ghost Writer if you have money to spare.

 - Fear of Failure: How many people will ask you if your book fails – “I didn’t expect this from you?”
 You tried something.
 You are better than passive critics who don’t have the guts to try and fail.
 So don’t worry about your critics.